roncampbell/IRE2018/index.md

     > install.packages("tidyverse")     # command to install package; package within quote marks

 The crack IRE-NICAR staff has already installed R, R Studio and the tidyverse on the computers we'll be using in this class.
 But whenever you start R, you must load the packages you need in memory.
-Here's how you do that:
+Here's how you will do that in this class with the tidyverse:

     > library(tidyverse)      # notice no quote marks